ccieblogger/netraven/docs/developer_logs/feature-ui-dashboard-refinement/development_log.md

 - Removed extra left margin/padding from the search box form for proper alignment.

 ### Reasoning
 - This change improves the visual alignment and usability, matching the desired layout where the search box is flush with the card's right edge.

+## 2024-05-03: Center-align Device Inventory Search Box

+### Summary
+- Removed the `mb-4` class from the left header block in `Dashboard.vue` so the Device Inventory title/subtitle and the search box are now vertically centered in the card header.

+### Reasoning
+- This ensures a cleaner, more balanced appearance, with both the title/subtitle and search box aligned in the middle of the card header for improved visual harmony.